Tinana52/ECE3140-sp2023/README.md

 ### Project Description

-This project will use the board as a controller for a simple game.
-The goal of the game is to roll a ball through a track and not fall off the track.
-The board, acting as a controller, will provide an angle of tilt to the game controller.
-Angle of tilt will be used to control the direction of motion of the ball.
-The player has to tilt the controller in order to control the direction and speed of the ball.
-Due to the 'inertia' of the ball, players will have to be careful not to speed up too quickly or they risk falling off.
+We aim to create a reimagined version of the game Doodle Jump.
+Players can control the character by tilting the board and possibly using a touch sensor.
 ### Technical Approach

-This project will utilize the built in IMU on the board.
-Taking IMU data from the board and sending it to a computer via a UART line, a python script will interpret the IMU data to get the angle of tilt of the board with respect to vertical.
-In a pygame script, we can take this tilt angle and apply a force to our virtual ball, which will roll across the screen.
-A player has to roll the ball from the start of the level to the end of the level without falling off a track.
-Falling off of the track will simply constitute the center of the ball exiting the given track (which will be made of colored tiles on the screen).
-Falling off the track will reset the result in a failed level and reset the player.
-Getting to the end of the track will allow the player to load the next level.
-The game can include multiple levels where a player has to traverse levels of increasing difficulty.
+Players will be able to control the jumping direction by tilting the FRDM board to the left or right.
+We will use an accelerometer to measure the movement, we will also need to fine-tune this feature to implement thresholds for the best gameplay.
+The FRDM board will contain and update all game logic and communicates with any connected computer via UART.
+A simple GUI program will run on the computer to facilitate gameplay, to achieve this we plan to use either a Java or Python program.
+Also as a reach goal, we may implement shooting enemies using the touch sensor.
+We will be implementing interrupts to simulate an update loop.
+Also if we are able to implement the touch sensor we will also be implementing concurrency.
 ## Your page
-You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/bzd4-nrs84/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/bzd4-nrs84/).
+You can access your place holder page on [https://pages.github.coecis.cornell.edu/ece3140-sp2023/cac466-xj65/](https://pages.github.coecis.cornell.edu/ece3140-sp2023/cac466-xj65/).

 You edit you page in the gh-page branch of this repo.